|Guide||♦||30 Triplogs||0 Topics|

 Make a Resolution to see some history

-After the water tank, the old highway switchbacks up steeply and you will pass a couple of signs of another old road alignment before approaching the current highway as it enters the current Queen Tunnel (1952).
-Two miles from the start you will reach the highlight of this trip, the historic Claypool Tunnel, constructed when this road was built in 1919-1922.
-The tunnel is the official end of the trail and many will turn around here, but you can continue up another quarter mile until you reach the highway at the east end of the currently used tunnel.
+After the water tank, the old highway switchbacks up steeply, and you will pass a couple of signs of another old road alignment before approaching the current highway as it enters the current Queen Tunnel (1952).
+You will reach the highlight of this trip two miles from the start, the historic Claypool Tunnel, constructed when this road was built in 1919-1922.
+The tunnel is the official end of the trail, and many will turn around here, but you can continue up another quarter mile until you reach the highway at the east end of the currently used tunnel.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.